sche0025/StringSimilarity/README.md

 - editdistance

 #NB:
-- Please put the dictionary, misspelt, correct in the same folder of this program
+- Please put the dictionary, misspell, correct in the same folder of this program

 #How to run
 1. git clone the repo: git clone https://github.com/sche0025/StringSimilarity.git